 However, just because you have a toothache does not necessarily mean that you need a root canal.
 In some cases, you may have pain due to a cavity that does not extend into your roots.
 To determine whether or not you need a root canal, your dentist will need to give you an X-ray.
 However, in some cases, the X-rays may look like a root canal is necessary, but once the dentist starts the work, he or she may realize that the decay is not as bad as expected and a regular filling will fix the issue just perfectly.

 In most cases, treating a root canal takes two appointments.
 During the first appointment, the dentist does your X-rays and talks about your options.
 Then, during the second appointment, the dentist does the work.
 It’s often possible to fill several cavities or do multiple root canals in a single appointment, but if you have widespread decay, it may take a few appointments to get all the work done.

 There is a lot of fear and misconceptions about root canals, but your dentist will ensure that you are as comfortable as possible during the procedure.
 Generally, the dentist gives you a local anesthetic like a shot of novocaine to that area of your mouth.
 You can also opt to have nitrous oxide, also called laughing gas, that helps to relax you during the procedure.
-If you are very anxious about the procedure, you may want to opt for sedation dentistry.

 Think you need a root canal?
 Time for a routine checkup?
 Then contact Suwanee Center for Family Dentistry today.
 We are a cosmetic dentist located on Lawrenceville Suwanee Road, and we’d love to help you with your dental needs.